RALEIGH, N.C.–(BUSINESS WIRE)–

 Advance Auto Parts, Inc. (NYSE: AAP), a main automobile aftermarket elements issuer in North America that serves both expert installers and do-it-yourself customers, nowadays announced that Andrew Page might be appointed Senior Vice President, Controller, and Chief Accounting Officer, powerful May 13, 2019.
 As a result, the page may be liable for employer-huge accounting operations, tax, outside financial reporting, and all related compliance in this function.

-Page, forty-nine, brings extra than 25 years of extensive-based totally accounting and finance enjoy to Advance.
+Page forty-nine brings more than 25 years of extensive-based total accounting and finance to Advance.
 Most of these days, he served as Senior Vice President and Chief Accounting Officer for Under Armour.
-Andrew joined Under Armour, Inc. In 2011 as Assistant Controller.
-Earlier in his profession, Page served as Assistant Controller for FTI Consulting, Inc., an impartial global commercial enterprise advisory company.
-Page’s experience also consists of senior finance positions at AES Corporation, Inc., General Electric, Discovery Communications, Inc., And PricewaterhouseCoopers.
+Andrew joined Under Armour, Inc. in 2011 as an Assistant Controller.
+In his profession, Page served as Assistant Controller for FTI Consulting, Inc., an impartial global commercial enterprise advisory company.
+Page’s experience includes senior finance positions at AES Corporation, Inc., General Electric, Discovery Communications, Inc., and PricewaterhouseCoopers.

 “I am extremely thrilled to have Andrew be part of the Advance team,” stated Jeff Shepherd, Executive Vice President and Chief Financial Officer.
-“Andrew’s tremendous and numerous finance-related enjoy blended along with his business acumen may be an amazing addition to our already sturdy Finance enterprise.
+“Andrew’s tremendous and numerous finance-related experiences, combined with his business acumen, may be an amazing addition to our already sturdy finance enterprise.
 I look forward to running carefully with Andrew as we preserve our efforts to transform Advance and solidify our function as a real industry chief.”
-The page takes the Controller and Chief Accounting Officer role that Shepherd has held due to March 2017.
+The page takes the Controller and Chief Accounting Officer role that Shepherd has held since March 2017.
 Page earned his bachelor’s diploma in Accounting from Eastern Kentucky University, his MBA from Georgetown University, and is a Certified Public Accountant.

 About Advance Auto Parts

 Advance Auto Parts, Inc. It is a leading automotive aftermarket elements company that serves each expert installer and do-it-yourself customer.
 As of December 29, 2018, Advance operated four 966 stores and 143 Worldpac branches within the United States, Canada, Puerto Rico, and the U.S. Virgin Islands.
-The Company also serves 1,231 independently owned Carquest branded stores throughout those places and Mexico, the Bahamas, Turks and Caicos, British Virgin Islands, and Pacific Islands.
-Although additional records about Advance, including employment possibilities, consumer offerings, and online looking for components, add-ons, and other offerings, may be observed these days, there is no telling where any given aftermarket part was made or even who made it.
-The global parts market is flooded with cheap, substandard garbage that does not conform to any accepted safety and quality standards, which in practical terms, means that you could be endangering the lives of your family by refusing to pay “exorbitant” prices for safety-critical parts at the dealer.
+The Company also serves 1,231 independently owned Carquest branded stores throughout those places, including Mexico, the Bahamas, Turks and Caicos, the British Virgin Islands, and the Pacific Islands.
+Although additional records about Advance, including employment possibilities, consumer offerings, and online looking for components, add-ons, and other offerings, may be observed, there is no telling where any given aftermarket part was made or even who made it.
+The global parts market is flooded with cheap, substandard garbage that does not conform to any accepted safety and quality standards, which, in practical terms, means that you could be endangering the lives of your family by refusing to pay “exorbitant” prices for safety-critical parts at the dealer.

-Moreover, if an OEM part fails, you know who to talk to about it, which is often not the case with aftermarket parts.
-The result of this is that you often have no recourse, and you have to buy another part at a different auto parts store, hoping it won’t fail again within a few days.
-Thus, by occasionally paying more for an OEM part, you can save a lot of money, time, and aggravation in the long run.
+Moreover, if an OEM part fails, you know who to talk to, which is often not the case with aftermarket parts.
+You usually have no recourse, and you have to buy another part at a different auto parts store, hoping it won’t fail again within a few days.
+Thus, occasionally paying more for an OEM part can save a lot of money, time, and aggravation in the long run.

 Compare prices

 If you choose to go with aftermarket parts, you can often realize substantial savings by shopping around despite the risk of receiving substandard auto parts.
-However, when you do shop around, you must compare prices for the same brand.
-If you don’t know your way around the parts jungle, it is easy to fall prey to unscrupulous dealers who do not have your best interests at heart.
-Reputable auto part manufacturers will always brand their products, so stick to brands you know and trust: auto parts that come in unbranded white boxes (or in plain plastic bags) may be cheap, but you don’t know what you are buying.
-“Cheap” never translates into “good quality,” which means that by the time you had replaced an aftermarket auto part of uncertain provenance for the third time, you’ve probably spent more money than you would have done had you bought the part from the dealer in the first place.
+However, it would help if you compare prices for the same brand when you shop around.
+If you don’t know your way around the parts of the jungle, it is easy to fall prey to unscrupulous dealers who do not have your best interests at heart.
+Reputable auto part manufacturers will always brand their products, so stick to brands you know and trust: auto parts that come in unbranded white boxes (or in plain plastic bags) may be cheap, but you don’t see what you are buying.
+“Cheap” never translates into “good quality,” which means that by the time you have replaced an aftermarket auto part of uncertain provenance for the third time, you’ve probably spent more money than you would have done had you bought the part from the dealer in the first place.